ouzss2/iOS-UIKIT-TP2/README.md

 A **UIKit-based iOS application** that displays a list of popular movies, their posters, and detailed descriptions.
 This project demonstrates the use of **UITableView**, **NavigationController**, and basic data binding in UIKit.

 ## Features ✨
-- **Movie List View**: Displays a scrollable list of movies with their posters and titles.
+- **Movie List View**: Displays a scrollable list of movies with their posters and titles, fetched dynamically from a remote API.
 - **Movie Details View**: Shows a movie's poster, title, and description in a detailed view upon selection.
 - **Clean Navigation**: Smooth transition between the list and detail views using a navigation controller.
+- **Networking**: Retrieves movie data using URLSession.

 ## Screenshots 📸
 ### Movie List Screen